Sukanya807/Pewlett_Hackard_Challenge/README.md

 Deliverable 3: The number of vacancies in each department for each position and the number of mentors available per department

+#### Software Used

+- QuickDBD to create quick database design
+- PostgreSQL for data analysis from relational database
+- pgAdmin GUI using SQL language